-We generally seek protection under federal, state and foreign laws for strategic or financially important intellectual property developed in connection with our business.
+We generally seek protection under U.S. federal, state and foreign laws for strategic or financially important intellectual property developed in connection with our business.
 Certain intellectual property, where appropriate, is protected by registration under applicable trademark laws or by prosecution of patent applications.
 We own a number of patents registered in the U.S. and several in foreign countries.
-We also have certain registered trademarks, service marks, logos and internet domain names in the U.S. and in many foreign countries, the most important of which are "Equifax," "Decision360," "The Work Number" and variations thereof.
+We also have certain registered trademarks, service marks, logos and internet domain names in the U.S. and in many foreign countries, the most important of which are "Equifax," "The Work Number," "Interconnect," "Equifax Ignite," and variations thereof.
 These marks are used in connection with many of our product lines and services.
-We believe that, in the aggregate, the rights under our patents and trademarks are generally important to our operations and competitive position, but we do not regard any of our businesses as being dependent upon any single patent or group of patents or trademark.
+We believe that, in the aggregate, the rights under our patents and trademarks are generally important to our operations and competitive position, but we do not regard any of our businesses as being dependent upon any single patent or group of patents.
 However, certain Company trademarks, which contribute to our identity and the recognition of our products and services, including but not limited to the "Equifax" trademark, are an integral part of our business, and their loss could have a significant negative impact on us.
-We also protect certain of our confidential intellectual property and technology in compliance with trade secret laws and through the use of nondisclosure agreements.
+We also protect certain of our confidential intellectual property and technology in compliance with trade secret laws and through the use of nondisclosure agreements and other means of protecting and limiting access to such information.